 Step by Step Instructions for Coquito (Puerto Rican Eggnog)

 Gather all of your ingredients.
 As I mentioned, it’s almost all canned items that can be found with all of the baking ingredients.
 True Coquito would use Puerto Rican rum, but we had some Bacardi in the pantry so went ahead and used that.

 Pour everything in the blender.
-I needed a spoon to scoop out the cream of coconut and sweetened condensed milk since they are thick.
+I needed a spoon to scoop out the cream of coconut and sweetened condensed milk since they are thick (this is what gives the eggnog it’s texture).
 It’s also chilly in the house so the coconut is close to solidifying at this temperature.

 Note: If you have a small blender, you’ll need to do this in batches by only adding half of each ingredient.
 My blender is a 7-cup blender and it was just big enough for everything.